siththaru/Quiz-Application/README.md

 # Quiz-application
 Online quiz application project built with java including technologies such as EJB modules, Servlets, and Class Libraries.

-Components present in the application includes:
+Components present in this application includes:
   - Time Services for Task Scheduling
   - Transaction Management
   - Exception Handling